Skip to content

 The mortgage lender also sets the terms of your mortgage, including the interest rate you pay and the size of your monthly repayments.

-There are benefits to choosing a lender, instead of using a mortgage broker.
+There are benefits to going directly to a lender instead of using a mortgage broker.
 Many lenders have a range of mortgages designed to appeal to different borrowers.
 These could include fixed-rate mortgages, tracker mortgages, and offset mortgages.

 Some deals are only available through brokers, while others are offered exclusively direct to customers.
 However, a lender will only ever recommend mortgages from its own range.